DIY Fidget Toy Round-Up

 by Moms & Crafters

 These are a twist on the fidget cube.
 I could see the kids being intrigued and wanting to figure out how they work.
 Click the link to see the tutorial.
-It also contains a video to see how they work.
+It also contains a video for further instruction.